Mte90/Contribute-to-opensource-the-right-way/manuscript/conclusion.md

 The legend that “if it is on all the billboards it means it is good” is not true.
 The high competition in the digital world changed everything.

 We can promote it without money, if we make that together and if the project provides the promotional materials.
 In this case not graphics assets or gadgets but data to share.
-The scandals of the last years with social networks have exposed the fact that data are the new currency that if used the right way may also change an election, so le’ts figure out how to use it to promote the open philosophy better.
+The scandals of the last years with social networks have exposed the fact that data are the new currency that if used the right way may also change an election, so let's figure out how to use it to promote the open philosophy better.
 Not only the machine wants data but also people because we are in the world where facts don’t matter and only real data, a lot of it, can change this bias.

 Open source needs more marketers, a sector that often isn’t involved in open source because they don’t care (maybe) but it’s a fact that we need them.